stephengold/Maud/README.md

 Use the "Mapping Tool" ("Map -> Tool") to load and edit skeleton maps.
 To do anything with a skeleton map, you must have a source model loaded.
-To add a new mapping between 2 bones, select the source bone in the source model and the target bone in the target model, then click LMB on the "Map" button in the lower left or use the equals ("=") keyboard shortcut.
+To add a mapping between 2 bones, select the source bone in the source model and the target bone in the target model, then click LMB on the "Map" button in the lower left or use the equals ("=") keyboard shortcut.

-As long as the 2 selected bones map to each other in the loaded map, the corresponding bone mapping is selected.
+As long as the 2 selected bones map to each other in the loaded map, the corresponding bone mapping stays selected.
 You can unmap the selected bone mapping (with the "Unmap" button) or adjust its twist value with the "Twist Tool" ("Map -> Twist tool").